Genez-io/genezio/examples/webhook/README.md

 ## Run the example locally

-Run `genezio local` in the project's root folder.
+Run `genezio local` in the `server/` folder.
 This will start a local web server.
 The URL will be printed and it can be used to send requests to the method.

 ## Deploy the example in the Genezio infrastructure

-Run `genezio deploy` in the project's root folder.
+Run `genezio deploy` in the `/server` folder.